MicrosoftDocs/customer-voice/fp-docs/index.md

 <div id="main" class="v2">
     <div class="container">
         <h1>Microsoft Forms Pro documentation</h1>
         <p style="font-size: 1.12rem;margin-bottom: 1rem;">Use Microsoft Forms Pro to quickly create and send surveys to your recipients.
 Gather their responses and opinions in real-time.
-Analyze the responses by using powerful Power BI reports and take effective decisions accordingly.</p>
+Analyze the responses by using powerful Power BI reports and take effective decisions accordingly.
+With Forms Pro documentation, you get expert information and answers to address your needs.</p>
         <ul class="pivots">
             <li>
                 <a href="#home"></a>